 Teen parent unit

 A unit, attached to a host secondary school, providing educational programmes for teenagers who are pregnant or who have prime responsibility for their children's care; and who have enrolled within the age range to receive free education (i.e. up to age 19 years).

 Teen parent unit student

 The territorial authority (TA) each institution is located in.
 TAs are defined by Statistics New Zealand and in 2021 comprise of 53 districts, 13 cities (including Auckland), and the Chatham Islands Territory.

 Tertiary education institutions (TEIs)

 Publicly owned tertiary education providers.
-These consist of university, college of education, polytechnic, or Wānanga.
+These consist of university, Te Pūkenga - New Zealand Institute of Skills and Technology (and its subsidiaries), or Wānanga.
 The term excludes other post-secondary institutions, such as private training establishments.
-(See Tertiary education providers and Private training education (PTE) providers).
+(See Tertiary education providers and Private training education (PTE) providers.)